bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/travel.md

 The subway system within Boston and Cambridge is called the T.  It is mostly underground but also has some above ground sections.
 A one way ticket on the subway is $2.40.
 You can pay cash for a single ticket at a station or put money on a CharlieCard if you'll be making multiple trips.
 There's also a large bus network.
 Bus tickets are $1.70 one way and can also be paid for in cash or with a CharlieCard.
 The subway is generally reliable and comes ~every 5 minutes during commuting hours.
 It comes less frequently (~every 20m) on weekends and nights.
 You can view more information on [the MBTA website](mbta.com/schedules/subway) -- schedules are changing frequently due to the pandemic.

 The Marriott Hotel is on the same block as the Kendall/MIT T stop.
 The Kendall/MIT T stop is on the Red Line.
 The Kendall/MIT T station has an elevator, as does South Station.

+Right now, there's some construction on the Red Line and sometimes the subway is replaced with a shuttle bus between the same subway stations.
+If that happens, there'll be clear signage, but you should check the MBTA website for the latest updates.

 ## Airport